google/GCP-deployment-scripts-for-PI-Core/README.md

 ## Deployment Architecture for OSIsoft PI System on GCP

-OSIsoft PI System on GCP cater to both High Availability and Non-High Availability scenarios to manage different traffic loads and other user requirements for scale.
+GCP deployment scripts for PI Core cater to both High Availability and Non-High Availability scenarios to manage different traffic loads and other user requirements for scale.

 ### Non-HA Architecture